Cape independence: Growth

-The modern Cape Independence movement started in 2007, when the Cape Party was founded off a Facebook group, based on the growing disillusionment with the national government's continued use of race-based policies and declining economic growth.
-The movement gained little traction until the latter half of the 2010s, when – after years of persistent government corruption, the inability of the DA to significantly grow outside of the Cape, slowed economic growth, and increasingly racialised rhetoric by all political parties, including advocates of Cape Independence – other organisations such as CapeXit, Gatvol Capetonian and the Sovereign State of Good Hope were formed.
+The modern Cape independence movement started in 2007 when the Cape Party was founded off a Facebook group based on the growing disillusionment with the national government's continued use of race-based policies and declining economic growth.
+The movement gained little traction until the latter half of the 2010s when, after years of persistent government corruption, the inability of the DA to significantly grow outside of the Cape, slowed economic growth, and increasing nationalist rhetoric within and outside of the Cape, other organisations such as CapeXit, Gatvol Capetonian, and the Sovereign State of Good Hope were formed.

 With the onset of the COVID-19 pandemic and further disillusionment with the national government failing to reform despite a new leader, the movement began to gain momentum.
-That same year, the Cape Independence Advocacy Group (a political pressure group) was formed followed by polling on the issue to be conducted.
-Later that year, the Freedom Front Plus, one of South Africa's minority political parties, came out in support of Cape independence.
+That same year the Cape Independence Advocacy Group (a political pressure group) was formed followed by polling on the issue to be conducted.
+Later that year the Freedom Front Plus came out in support of Cape independence.

 With the persistence of the pandemic alongside large scale social unrest, where over 300 people died in the east and the north of the country in 2021, the movement continued to grow on this trajectory.

+In 2023 two bills were tabled in the Western Cape Provincial Legislature that sought to give the province more political power.
+The Western Cape People's Bill (WCPB), tabled by the FF+, was a bill that aimed to recognise 'Western Capetonians' as a distinct people from the rest of South Africa, while the Western Cape Provincial Powers Bill (WCPPB) aimed to compel the Western Cape government to investigate and use all legal means to devolve as much power down to the province as possible.

+Referendum Ultimatum

+In October 2023 the Cape Referendum Alliance, a group of pro-independence organisations sent an ultimatum to Premier Alan Winde for him to call a referendum on independence or for him to ask the President of South Africa to call one.
+The Premier refused.

+As a result, the CIAG launched the Referendum Party (RP) in response.
+A single-issue political party that seeks to keep a DA-led Western Cape government but force the issue of a referendum as its coalition condition.